Spadille1337/PortSwigger/SQL injection/(PRACTITIONER) Lab : Blind SQL injection with out-of-band interaction.md

 Step 4: Copy and paste it after TrakingId Cookie, the URL encode it then send.

-Step 5: Now go to Burp Collaborator, and press 'Poll now'
+Step 5: Now go to Burp Collaborator, and press 'Poll now'  to confirm that a DNS lookup occurred.

 Step 6: You will now see the DNS Lookup.